aisland-dao/aisland-blockchain/README.md

 # Aisland Node

-Aisland is a super-charged blockchain that facilitates multiple decentralized web application with minium integration effort for the developers.
+Aisland is a super-charged blockchain that facilitates multiple decentralized web application with minimum integration effort for the developers.
 The main projet based on this blockchain is a decentralised market place.

 Aisland Node is based on [Substrate Framework 3.0](https://www.substrate.dev), the same used from [Polkadot](https://polkadot.network).